This list of travel essentials for women includes all the items that a girl shouldn’t travel without.

-- Osprey Skarab 22 – a very good daypack with plenty of pockets to organize your stuff.
-It’s excellent for short hikes.
+- Osprey Skarab 22 – a very good daypack with plenty of pockets to organize your stuff, great for short hikes.

 - Twentyfourseven 20 by Berghaus – perfect for a day in the city as well as a short hike.

-You can also pack a very small purse to use during the day.
-It should be small enough to be comfortable to carry around, but at the same time pack your phone, wallet, and anything else you may need for the day.
+You can also pack a small purse to use during the day.
+It should be small enough to be comfortable to carry around, but at the same time pack your phone, wallet, camera, water bottle and anything else you may need for the day.

-Packing cube have recently made my list of travel essentials for women.
-I love how they help me keep my backpack tidy and organized.
+Packing cube help you keep your backpack or your suitcase nicely organized.
 I recommend using one for your t-shirts, one for your underwear and one for your cables and camera equipment.

-Ziploc bags are one of the biggest travel essentials for women, because they have several uses.
+Ziploc bags have several uses.
 I normally use them to pack any toiletries that may leak.

 The tech stuff